Smitalalai/The-Auto-gorithm-i.mobilothon-5.0/README.md

 # 🏆 I.Mobilothon-5.0: AI Driver Wellness Monitoring System (DMS)

-[cite_start]**A high-fidelity, real-time driver-monitoring demo project addressing the problem of fatigue and stress[cite: 8]. [cite_start]It features two Flask backends for simulating/detecting driver impairment and a modern React + Vite frontend for visualization and AI-enhanced intervention[cite: 9].**
+**A high-fidelity, real-time driver-monitoring demo project addressing the problem of fatigue and stress.
+It features two Flask backends for simulating/detecting driver impairment and a modern React + Vite frontend for visualization and AI-enhanced intervention.**

 ## 🚀 Live Demo & Presentation